7odatarek/Perceptron-Adaline/README.md

 # Perceptron-Adaline
-Build a single layer Perceptron and Adaline from scratch
+Build a single layer Perceptron and Adaline from scratch with GUI